Your Cart ()

 Bug-Out-Bag Food: Everything You Need to Know

-Some of the first things you’ll probably think of packing are water, shelter, some rope, a first-aid kit, a survival knife and, of course, food.
+Some of the first things you’ll probably think of packing are water, shelter, some rope, a first-aid kit, a survival knife and, of course, food for bug-out bag.
 It is not without reason that some of history’s greatest military leaders — including Napoleon — have stressed the importance of food in situations of high physical and mental demand.
 In a life-or-death situation, the right food can keep you sharp and energized enough to get to your desired destination.

 Food Considerations